To make classic slime.

 Mould with hands until smooth.

-Discuss the consistencies in terms of the molecules that make silly putty (see last photo):
+Review the consistencies in terms of the molecules that make silly putty (see last photo):

 In a chemical reaction, the borax molecules bridge (or "cross-link") the glue molecules together, turning the two liquids into something more solid.

-Other chemistry: White glue is a polymer, which is a long chain of repeating units.
+Other background chemistry: White glue is a polymer, which is a long chain of repeating units.
 Other polymers are nylon and plastics, as well as naturally occurring rubber.
 Polymers can be cross-linked at any of the repeating units along their chain, so the amount of cross-linking determines how solid they become.